mstksg/inCode/copy/entries/inside.md

 <aside>
     ###### Aside

-Any "legitimate" instance of `Functor` should ideally satisfy a couple of properties ---
+Any "legitimate" instance of `Functor` must satisfy a couple of properties ---

 1.  `fmap (f . g)` should equal `fmap f . fmap g`; that is, lifting composed